-For the average Singaporean, the buying and selling of real estate in Singapore is very likely to be one of the most financially significant transaction in their lives.
-With the myriad of rules and regulations governing the sales of real estate, the buyer/seller should consider seeking legal advice from a qualified advocate and solicitor of the Courts of Singapore.
+For the average Singaporeans, the buying and selling of real estate in Singapore is very likely to be one of the most financially significant transactions in their lives.
+With the myriad of rules and regulations governing the sales of the real estate and conveyancing processes, the buyer or /seller should consider seeking legal advice from a qualified conveyancing lawyer advocate and solicitor of the Courts in Singapore.

 What is Conveyancing?